Abdul Gafur Baloch: Personal life

 Following the Independence of Bangladesh, Baloch opted not to return to Pakistan.
 He was eventually granted Bangladeshi citizenship under the recommendation of A. B. M. Musa.
 Despite being a child of a wealthy family from Karachi, he embraced a life of poverty, living the rest of his life in Gopibagh, Bangladesh.

-In 1971, his nephew and former Pakistan national team captain, Qayyum Changezi, came to Dhaka to take him back; however, Baloch refused.
+In 1971, former Pakistan national team captain, Qayyum Changezi, came to Dhaka to take him back; however, Baloch refused.
 It was also reported that one of his brothers, a general of the Pakistan Army, suffered the same fate while trying to get Baloch to return to Pakistan, with Baloch declaring "Ainda kabhi na aou, hum Pakistan nahi jainge" (lit.
 'Don't come back again, I will not go to Pakistan.').

 Baloch was also credited to have assisted the Mukti Bahini during the Bangladesh Liberation War in 1971.
 Using his status as a former Pakistan national team player, Baloch saved the lives of many Bengalis in Gopibagh.
 He also stored weapons used by the resistance in his own house in Gopibagh.

 An army officer used to play with me.
 Always doubted me.
 He used to come to me and say, I have sheltered the freedom fighters.
 He would sneak into the room, but never check strictly.